prof-rossetti/internet-technologies/notes/javascript/functions.md

 doStuffWithParams("Hello World", "Ophelia", "Clarke")
 ````

+When your function has multiple parameters, the order matters.
+You need to pass in values consistent with the order the parameters were defined.

 ## Returns

-Use the `return` keyword when you want to make use of the value returned by the function:
+Use the `return` keyword when you want to pass back a value to the function's caller.

+In this example below, because we forgot to return a value, we can't make use of the calculated value later:

 ```` js
 function calculateArea(length, height){